Title: Section 69-4.11 - Individualized Family Service Plan

 (iv) a statement of the measurable results or measurable outcomes expected to be achieved for the child and the family (including pre-literacy and language and numeracy skills, as developmentally appropriate for the child), including timelines, and the criteria and procedures that will be used both to determine whether progress toward achieving the outcomes is being made and whether modifications or revisions of the outcomes or services is necessary;

 (v) a statement of specific early intervention services based on peer-reviewed research, to the extent practicable, including transportation and the mode thereof, necessary to meet the unique strengths and needs of the child and the family, including the frequency, intensity, length, duration, location and the method of delivering services.
-If ABA services using ABA aides are to be provided to the child, the IFSP shall specify the number of hours of intervention to be delivered by such aides in accordance with section 69-4.25 of this subpart.
 For purposes of this subparagraph frequency, intensity, length, duration, location and method shall be defined as follows:

-(a) frequency shall mean the number of days or sessions the service will be provided;
+(a) frequency shall mean the number of days or sessions per week the service will be provided;

 (b) intensity shall mean whether the service is provided on an individual or group basis in accordance with the service model option in section 69-4.10 and reimbursed in accordance with 69-4.30 of this subpart;